 **Update: Several years ago I shared these free calendar binder printables, and I have had tons of requests to update them for this year!
-I have now uploaded the Calendar Binder Printables in color or get the 2017-2018 FREE Calendar Binder in black & white (I’ve updated the typo in April 2018 here).
+I have now uploaded the 2017 – 2018 FREE Calendar Binder Printables in color or get the 2017-2018 FREE Calendar Binder in black & white (I’ve updated the typo in April 2018 here).
 You can find the directions for using them in the post below!

 This summer, I ran across this post about making a calendar notebook over at Mama Jenn’s and this post from Mrs. Meacham’s Classroom Snapshots.
 I loved the idea, because I don’t have a calendar area set-up in our schoolroom.
 I just don’t really want to give up the wall space to put up a calendar area!
 I decided this would work perfectly for a morning calendar time.

 Now this is a little more school-ish than we normally do, but I noticed there were a few things my girls needed to work on concerning the months, dates, etc. We’ll probably just do this for a while and reevaluate in a few months.
 If they’ve mastered what I think they need, then we’ll move on and use the binders for something else!